oktadev/okta-smartfhir-docs/SETUP.md

 ### Step 6- Copy output to applicable fields in serverless.yml
 The output of the initial deploy is verbose and explains which fields need to go where in serverless.yml.
+*Note: You should have values for all parameters except for API_GATEWAY_DOMAIN_NAME_BACKEND.
+We'll fill this value in step 11*

 ### Step 7- Configure custom domain in Okta - in /deploy/okta:
 ```bash